Pregnancy and early parenthood

 Pregnancy and adjusting to a new baby is rewarding, but it can also bring significant changes and challenges.
 While some days will be better than others, for some women who experience mental health conditions, each day is a struggle.
 The important thing is to know how to recognise the signs and seek help early.

-are the most common types of mental health conditions in the perinatal period, but other serious mental health conditions, such as
+are the most common types of mental health conditions in the perinatal period, and can occur at any time during pregnancy or in the weeks and months following childbirth (often referred to as postpartum or postnatal depression/anxiety, or PND).
+Other serious mental health conditions, such as

 puerperal (postpartum) psychosis, can also occur at this time.